-Once you start hanging out with people who cook, it won't be long before someone points out that grilling and barbecuing aren't the same thing.
-This situation can occur when people from different parts of the country get together, since the terms have different meanings in different regions.
+Once you start hanging out with people who cook, it won't be long before someone points out that grilling and barbecuing aren't the same things.
+This situation can occur when people from different parts of the country get together since the terms have different meanings in different regions.

 When that happens, it's only a matter of time before someone tries to explain how smoking is different from barbecuing.
 The next thing you know, instead of cooking, everyone's arguing, and you're all going hungry.

 To help you avoid this problem in the future, let's look at the three methods and discuss their basic procedures as well as some of the tools you'll need for each method.

 Three Cooking Methods, All on One Grill

-In a nutshell, grilling means cooking over fire, hot and fast.
+In a nutshell, grilling means cooking over a fire, hot and fast.
 Barbecue means low and slow, and smoking means cooking something with smoke (also low and slow).